berimbolo/berimbolo.github.io/about.md

 * Worked with Vanilla Javascript and remembered it being easier than when I tried learning it in high school.
 Maybe I'm just smarter?
 Or maybe, my teachers we're right, I really wasn't applying myself hard enough.

 * Tried jQuery for the first time.
 It was like going from stick shift to fully automatic.

+* Started working with creating Objects/JSON in simple web apps.

+* Learned to work with modern CSS Frameworks(Bootstrap) to build sites quickly.

+* Dusted off my Rasberry Pi so that I could install a sample LAMP stack to run wordpress on it.

+* Decided it wasn't 2005 anymore, instead this is currently being hosted on gitHub using Jekyll.
+Plus it forced me to work with and learn how to use git in both windows and linux.